diplomaticfellow/diplomaticfellow.github.io/_tabs/about.md

 Research potential funding sources, including corporate sponsors, foundations, and governmental organizations.
 Prepare grant proposals and sponsorship packages tailored to the needs of STEMIVERSE and the interests of potential donors.

-### Lunar Contest Staff Member & Partner

-I serve as a Physics Staff member for the Lunar Community, a non-profit hosting math and physics competitions for high school students, official partner for Online Integration Bee.

 ### ViSTEM, Web Content Manager/Blog Writer

 Started a new position as a Content and Blog Writer at ViSTEM.
 Collaborating with the team to produce weekly articles on STEM topics, aiming to drive growth and increase branding for ViSTEM, and ultimately boost enrollment in our STEM-based courses.

+### Lunar Contest Staff Member & Partner

+I serve as a Physics Staff member for the Lunar Community, a non-profit hosting math and physics competitions for high school students, official partner for Online Integration Bee.

 ### TechLit, Marketing Team Member

 Assist in developing and executing marketing campaigns, creating engaging content, and analyzing performance metrics to drive TechLit’s brand growth and success.

-### Marketing Manager, Finward

-In my role as Marketing Lead at a Finward (A non-profit organization) I am responsible for driving Finward's outreach and promotional efforts.
-My duties include managing social media campaigns, crafting and executing advertisement strategies, and building partnerships with like-minded organizations.
-I also direct outreach initiatives to increase community engagement and broaden our impact.

 ## Activities